-To humans, a deciduous Tree’s leaves mean shade in summer and pretty colors in the fall.
+To humans, a deciduous Tree’s leaves mean shade in summer and pretty colors in the fall as the tree leaves change color.
 To the Tree, they mean survival.

 Leaves are food factories.
 By the wonder of photosynthesis, leaves convert sun, water, and carbon dioxide into sugars, or food.
 The Tree uses this food to grow, flower, set seed, and carry out all the functions a Tree needs to perform.